 The spark plug is an important engine component and is easy to inspect.
 The condition of the spark plug can indicate the condition of the engine.

-The ideal color of the porcelain insulator around the center electrode is a medium-to-light tan for a vehicle that is being ridden normally.
+The ideal color of the porcelain insulator electrode around the center medium-to-light tan for a vehicle that is being ridden normally.

-Do not attempt to diagnose such problems yourself.
+Do not attempt to diagnose such problems vourself.

 Instead, take the vehicle to a service center.
-You should periodically remove and inspect the spark plug because heat and deposits will cause the spark plug to slowly break down and erode.
-If electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plug with the specified plug.
+You should periodically remove and inspect the spark plug because heat and deposits will cause the spark plug to slowly break down and erode If electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plug with the specified plug.

-Specified spark plug: DR8EA (NGK) for 500 DCPR7E (NGK) for 700
+Specified spark plug: DCPR7E (NGK)